Here is the current list of confirmed IELTS Speaking 2021 topics (January – April) with model answers.

 - How often do you rest during the daytime?

-Hmm… I barely get any chances to rest throughout the day, though whilst I’m working, I do get two 30-minute breaks which I feel is just about enough for me.
+Hmm… I barely get any chances to unwind throughout the day, though whilst I’m working, I do get two 30-minute breaks which I feel is just about enough for me.

 - Do you take a nap when you rest?